alisdairjsmyth/node-red-contrib-ambiclimate/README.md

 ## OAuth Client

 Register a OAuth Client in the <a href="https://api.ambiclimate.com/" target="_new">Ambi Dev Portal</a> by following the steps on the Quick Start page.
-You require the Client Id and Client Secret of that client in order to use this wrapper.
+You require the Client Id and Client Secret of that client in order to use this node.

 ## Usage
 Separate nodes are provided for each of the capabilities of the LIFX HTTP Remote Control API.